knapply/COREdatasci-home/README.md

 # COREdatasci-home

-Repository that produces the new CORE Data Science website.
+Repository that produces the COREdatasci website.
 Uses Hugo with the Academic theme, wrapped by blogdown, and hosted by netlify.

 ## Workflow